IIT-BHU-InstiApp/IIT-BHU-app/README.md

 # TO DO:

+- [ ] replace create workshop with + in home page.
+- [ ] make + available only for admin user.
+- [ ] add logout option as a drop-down menu option for profile picture.
 - [ ] redirect to homescreen if previously logged in(save the state of the app).
 - [ ] notification for every new workshop created.
 - [ ] show snackbak at transition from login to home screen.